Novel approaches for the reliable and efficient numerical evaluation of Landau-type operators: Numerical validations and comparisons

 \subsection{Numerical results}

 \MyParagraph{Reliability and efficiency} In our numerical tests for the different approaches outlined in Table~\ref{tab:Table1}, we first resort to the test problems A--C with known solutions, see~\eqref{eq:TestProblemA} to~\eqref{eq:TestProblemC}.
 We in particular monitor the achieved accuracy when evaluating the Landau operator and integrating the associated Landau equation in time.
 In addition, we measure the reliability of our approaches in a long-term integration through the conservation of mass, momentum, and energy as well as the decay of entropy, see~\eqref{eq:MassMomentumEnergyEntropy}.
-Afterwards, we extend our studies to the most relevant case of Coulomb interaction~\eqref{eq:TestProblemD}.
+Afterwards, we extend our studies to the most relevant cases of singular integral kernels~\eqref{eq:TestProblemDCoulombGeneral}.
+It is notable that our approach is flexible with regard to modifications of Coulomb interactions involving a coupling of all velocity directions.
+In these general cases, quadrature approximations on relatively small subdomains are needed.
+In special cases, where a decomposition in certain velocity directions is possible, the corresponding component of the code is adapted and the computational effort reduces accordingly.
 We recall that our strategy for the regularisation of the singular integral kernel is illustrated in Figure~\ref{fig:Kernel}.
-Throughout, with the conclusion from Table~\ref{tab:Table2} in mind, we use quadrature approximations based on few grid points.
+With the conclusion from Table~\ref{tab:Table2} in mind, we use quadrature approximations based on few grid points.
 We point out that the observed computation times in \textsc{Matlab} are erratic and thus serve as rough indicators for the overall cost.
 We expect improvements for implementations based on efficient software packages.

 \MyParagraph{First validation} In sight of the complexity of the problem, it is reasonable to validate our theoretical considerations in two and three dimensions step-by-step.
 First numerical tests rely on the knowledge of the Landau operators in the Maxwellian molecules case (Test problem~A) for special choices of the density functions, see~\eqref{eq:TestProblemA}.
 We study the approaches CRT2 and CRT1, described in Section~\ref{sec:SectionCRT1-2}, which are suitable for regular kernels.
 On the one hand, we vary the truncated domain and the Fourier spectral discretisation in each direction